cpinitiative/usaco-guide/docs/Content Documentation.md

 ### `ordering.ts`

 Located at `content/ordering.ts`, this file stores the ordering of the modules.
 Hopefully the format is self-explanatory (it matches based on "slug").
 Let Nathan Wang know if you have questions.

 ### Frontmatter

 [Frontmatter](https://jekyllrb.com/docs/front-matter/) is the stuff in the beginning of each module that's surrounded by three dashes.
 Frontmatter is written in [YAML](https://yaml.org/).
 It stores the "metadata" for each module.

-YAML formatting is _extremely strict_.
-Be careful about spaces.
-Additionally, escape special characters by wrapping the string with double quotes.

 - **ID**: _Required_.
 The ID of the module.
 Ex: `getting-started`, or `containers`.
 This ID is used to identify the module, so make sure it is **unique** and **all lowercase with dashes only**.
 The URL will be generated based off this.